lucie07/kdl/frontend/src/blog/rtp-rse.md

 ---
-title: What does the role of Research Technology Professional means to King’s Digital Lab?
+title: What does the role of Research Technology Professional mean to King’s Digital Lab?
 subtitle: "Our integrated response to AHRC call for evidence - Part 1: Who are Research Technology Professionals?"